ThurstonT/tidy1/README.md

 The mean_std_data_set() function reads the data files into data frames.
 Puts a header on the data frames, murges the dataframes and then makes a new dataframe from columns that have only the subject, activity and columns containing mean and standard deviation information.

 run_analysis()
+The run_analysis() function is the main function of this software.
+It is the function that will be called to perform the analysis.
+When the dataframe is returned from mean_std_data_set() with the subject, activity, mean and standard deviation infromaiton the final processing begins.
+This function will deterine the mean for each of the thirty subject for each of their six activities.

+Important Point:
+If there is an entry in the data set that is not a valid number it is ignored during the mean operation.

+When the resulting data frame, named final_data, is complete it is written to a file nameed clean-tidy.txt.
+The file will be written to the c:/Coursera/data sub-directory.